 Much has been said over the last few years about pilot shortage.
 Is there a pilot shortage?
 Is it finally going to happen?
 What does it mean to aspiring pilots?
 What does it mean to the traveling public?
 Many questions have been raised since airlines started parking airplanes because they can’t find enough qualified pilots to fly their routes.

-Back in early 2010, the mandatory retirement age for airline pilots was 60 years old.
+Before 2010, the mandatory retirement age for airline pilots was 60 years old.
 With many baby boomers coming close to that age, the mandatory retirement age was increased to 65.
 While this step solved a looming shortage for 5 years, we are now passed the deadline and many major airlines are seeing their top pilots retire.

 Growth in other markets